 Massage can do you a world of good and getting massaged frequently can do even more.
 Taking part in this form of regularly scheduled self-care can play a huge part in how healthy you’ll be and how youthful you’ll remain with each passing year.
 The benefits of massage therapy may be endless.
 Budgeting time and money for a massage at consistent intervals are truly an investment in your health.
-And remember: just because massage feels like a pampering treat doesn’t mean it is any less therapeutic.
+Just because massage feels like a pampering treat doesn’t mean it is any less therapeutic.
 Consider massage appointments a necessary piece of your health and wellness plan, and work with your practitioner to establish a treatment schedule that best meets your need.

 The Benefits Of Medical Massage: